AWikramanayake/Lookup-optimization/README.md

 134[***60235***]75 == 60235? ✓<br><br>
 And having confirmed it is a match, we can save this as a potential match and break/continue to the next iteration of the loop (there can be multiple matches per test sequence).<br>

-This approach is far from perfect, at least not without significant optimization.
+This approach is far from perfect, at least pending significant optimization.
 The most straightforward implementation involves several mathematical operations (modulus, log10, etc).
 Let's see how it performs on a small list of test sequences (25 test sequences, 63 million integer list):<br>
 <code>test_loop.py</code><br>

 <p align="center">